celesrenata/pfsense-ultimate-config/README.md

 ![Spoiler alert: If you don't write down current router's MAC address, you are going to have a bad time](images/meme-macaddress.jpeg)
 2. Be prepared for configuration corruption and using snapshots of your pfSense install as you tinker with it.
 Once we create a configuration you are happy with we can export it and apply it to your production environment.
 3. Also be prepared that your current VPN provider might suck.
 You will want to research what VPN providers in your area you want to use, as well as seeing how flexible they are at sending a ton of data through their network.
+4. Lastly, VirtualBox is not great with keeping the network up between virtual machines, you may have to reboot both of them time to time in order to reestablish connections.

 ### VPN Provider Information Gathering
 #### ExpressVPN